 Also, add as much lighting as possible.
 If you don’t have a large bathroom window, make sure your overhead lighting is strong, so you can see when you’re getting ready and to remove any stains from your favorite white button-down.

-If you have a closet (be it walk-in or not) that’s attached to your existing bathroom, consider a laundry room instead of a clothes closet.
+If you have a closet (be it a walk-in closet or not) that’s attached to your existing bathroom, consider a laundry room instead of a clothes closet.
 You can always add an armoire or dresser to your bedroom and leave seasonal clothing in a guest room closet, freeing up the space for a dedicated laundry room.
 This gives you the benefit of having your laundry close to your clothing and bath towels and a place you can shut the door and pretend it’s not there when not in use.

 Just because you need a room to serve two functions, doesn’t mean the design can’t be cohesive.
 With these tips, you’ll create a beautiful — and functional — space.